stackrox/stackrox/README.md

 #### Non-patch Release
-These steps assume that the tip of `origin/master` is what you plan to release and that all the builds for that commit have completed successfully.
+These steps assume that the tip of `origin/master` is what you plan to release and that **all the builds for that commit have completed successfully**.

 ```bash
 git checkout master